magepages/mpdocs/docs/membership/index.md

 - **Default Product**: Choose products to apply to membership, this product will be used to add to cart on page membership.
 If you do not choose default product, membership will not be shown on **Membership Page**

 - **Benefit**:
-  - Click Add Option to import premium content, benefit from buying membership and will be displayed in membership in addition to the frontend.
-You can enter your own benefits for each store view.
+  - Click **Add Option** to enter promotion programs, benefit from buying membership and thế benefits will be displayed in membership at frontend.
+You can enter specific benefits for each store view.
   - With the benefits you want to remove, click **Delete**.

 - **Is Feature**: Choose **yes** to use **Featured** for membership.